-The Asheville Regional Airport (AVL) is 15 miles north of the site via I-26.
+Ferncliff Industrial Park is adjacent to the Asheville Regional Airport (AVL).
 The airport serves over 4,400 passengers a day, inbound and outbound, with an average of 130 daily flights on Allegiant, American, Delta, Spirit, and United.

-Direct flights are offered from Asheville to 21 cities:
+Direct flights are offered from Asheville to 20 cities: